Individual therapy for young people aged 11-35

-I accept Premera insurance, and will be accepting other insurance plans shortly.
-Many insurance plans will reimburse you for a large portion of out-of-network services.
+I accept Premera, Cigna, Beacon, Regence, United, MHN, and Aetna insurance.
+And, many insurance plans will reimburse you for a large portion of out-of-network services.
 I am able to provide you a Superbill so that you can collect any out-of-network benefits you may have.

 What is the fee if I don't use insurance?

 $160 per 55-minute session.
 I also offer a limited number of pay-as-you-can plans.
 Please reach out if you'd like to discuss a reduced fee.

 Before we begin, you are invited to have a free 15-minute phone consultation to see if we are the right fit.
 If we both agree to move forward, I will send your contact information to the Mindful Therapy Group team, who will reach out to enroll you with some paperwork.
 Then we have our first session!
 The first session we will talk together casually to get to know each other, and I will have more questions for you than usual so I can get to know your goals and struggles, and evaluate how best I can support you.
 The second session and beyond, we begin working together to accomplish your goals!
 That usually looks like talking in my office or over a Zoom call.
 Some people like to integrate art, music, or walks outside into their sessions, and that is up to you.
 If we are skill-building we may use worksheets or the whiteboard.
 If you are a caregiver to a child, the sessions will combine time with just the child, both of you together, and just the caregiver.

 What about telehealth?